 “Crash definitely helped me get to where I am now.
 It helped me figure out more about myself.
 Looking at a list of tools for the tech stack section, I was able to figure out what my skills were.
 It made me feel more confident in myself because I suddenly realized I already knew how to use skills that are needed in a company.
 It helped me feel more successful in whatever I was applying to.

-“Using a Crash profile, you’re going above and beyond expectations.
+“Using a Crash pitch, you’re going above and beyond expectations.
 That definitely boosts your chances of getting the job you want.
 You’re proving to them everything you can do.
 You’re showing them skills.
 You show them a pitch video.
 You’re showing them everything about yourself in just a couple of clicks.
 I think it’s a brilliant idea, and anyone should use it.”

 Bailey’s now working as an Executive Business Partner for Mission.org–a media company and creative studio producing award-winning podcasts and stories that reach millions of the smartest people in the world.